JunyeolRyu/JunyeolRyu.github.io/research.md

 <b>WORKING PAPERS</b>
+• “Energy Security and Competition in South Korea” (with Eric Lewis and Myongjin Kim), 2024

 • “Impacts of ZEV on Product Market, Environment, and Health Outcomes” (with Minhae Kim and Myongjin Kim), 2024

-• “Energy Security and Competition in the South Korean” (with Eric Lewis and Myongjin Kim), 2024

 • “Coordination and Competition: The Role of MMC and Thrifty Entrants in Gasoline Market”, 2024